-For the year ended 31 March 2022, the Group engaged in certain investment activities.
+For the year ended 31 March 2023, the Group engaged in certain investment activities.
 All the funds used in such investment activities were the Group's surplus funds allocated under the investment cap.

-As approved by the Board at the meeting on 8 June 2021, the investment cap amount increased from HK\$40 million to HK\$50 million and as approved by the Board at the meeting on 30 March 2022, the investment cap amount decreased from HK\$50 million to HK\$45 million, or an amount equivalent to the Group's balance of surplus funds (whichever is lower).
+During the year, there was no change to the investment cap amount and that remained as HK\$45 million, or an amount equivalent to the Group's balance of surplus funds (whichever is lower).